aidankay1/csc212-final-project/README.md

    The data structure hierarchy showing the linear and non-linear data structure

 ## Introdution
-Segement Tree are tree data structure that are used for storing informatiom about intervals or array segment and to answer quesries
+Segement Tree are tree data structure that are used for storing information about intervals or array segment and to answer quesries